hammy-whammy/auto-renamer/README.md

 For issues or questions:
 1. Check the troubleshooting section above
 2. Review the log output for specific error messages
-3. Ensure your CSV files are properly formatted
+3. Ensure your Excel files are properly formatted
 4. Verify your API key is working

 ## Security Notes